DDMAL/UtilityClasses/README.md

 ### INSTALLING UtilityClasses

+The project can be accessed at http://jmir.sourceforge.net.
+This distribution includes a pre-compiled Jar file, the source code and extensive documentation.
-The UtilityClasses software is available at http://jmir.sourceforge.net.
-It is delivered in a zipped file, from which UtilityClasses can be extracted using any of a variety of dearchiving utilities (e.g. ZipGenius).
+All of this is delivered in a zipped file, from which the project files can be extracted.

-Two directories are contained in the zipped distribution file:
+Two directories are contained in the distribution zip file:

-- ThirdPartyJars: Contains the distributable third party software used by jSymbolic and its associated jMIR projects.
+- Third-Party-Jars: Contains the distributable third-party software used by the project.
+These need to be included in the UtilityClasses build (in the NetBeans context, this means adding the jar files found here as libraries).
-- UtilityClasses: The UtilityClasses source code, presented in the form of a NettBeans project.
+- UtilityClasses: The UtilityClasses project, presented in the form of a NetBeans project.
+Contains the following directories and files:
+	- dist: Contains a pre-compiled UtilityClasses.jar file (and associated libraries) for direct inclusion in other projects.
+	- javadoc: Javadoc documentation for the project source code.
+	- licenses: Licenses associated with the project and its dependencies.
+	- nbproject: NetBeans project files.
+This is only relevant to those wishing to use the software in a NetBeans IDE context; it is certainly possible to use the software in other development environments as well.
+	- src: The project's source code.
+	- test: The project's unit testing code.
+	- manifest.mf: The manifest used when building the project Jar file.
+	- nbbuild.xml: NetBeans build instructions.
+Only relevant if using the NetBeans IDE.
+	- README.md: Basic overall documentation of the project.

 ### UPDATES SINCE VERSION 1.0